 THE BIG TALK

-So many adult-children have to focus on uncomfortable discussions, or “The Big Talk”, of serious challenges, such as a probable need for living arrangement changes for their parent(s).
+Talk”, of serious challenges, such as a probable need for living arrangement changes for their parent(s).

 Let us focus on this particular challenge because it exemplifies many such issues confronting a family.
 This need for living arrangement changes generally follows a number of potential-loss experiences by the parent(s).
 Loss of a partner, significant changes in health status, degrees of declining mobility, decline in evaluating critical issues, loss of income, changes in social status, financial setbacks, and loss of important family and friends due to death or moving away, are some of their losses of great significance.
 They can oftentimes respond with deep grieving to these losses, especially if there is no respite between them and little chance to try to re-balance their lives and cope with both their losses and their grieving.